 It could have gone like this: “At last the ‘sole’ task of this far from ‘so-so’ man, who offered us so many tennis ‘solos’ was now to experience a ‘soul cycle’ to a sweet place for sweet souls.”

-Then, as if on cue, the Reverend Thomas Kennedy peered down from the high pulpit of Trinity Church and reflected on the cycles of the soul.
+Then, as if on cue, a good preacher peered down from the high pulpit of Trinity Church and reflected on the cycles of the soul.